 When we made coffee in Naples with our Moka pot, we drank Americanos.
 Is it because we’re American or is it because we like adding hot water to our homemade espresso?
 Maybe it’s both.

 If you like your coffee with an extra zing, then the corretto is the drink for you.
 A correto is an espresso that has been ‘corrected’ with a shot of grappa or another type of liquor.

-How To Drink Coffee in Italy (especially Naples)
+How To Drink Coffee In Italy (Especially Naples)

-Despite rumors about the grittiness of Naples and its people, you won’t be killed if you order your coffee incorrectly when you visit Naples.
-Contrary to popular belief, the locals don’t bite!
+Despite rumors about the grittiness of Naples and its people, you won’t be turned away if you order your coffee incorrectly when you visit Naples.
+Don’t worry – the locals don’t bite!

-Where to Drink Coffee in Naples
+Where To Drink Coffee In Naples

 As many pizza shops as there are in Naples, there are even more coffee shops.
 Although the best coffee shop in Napoli is often the closest coffee shop, sometimes a better coffee experience is in order.

 Caffè Mexico has numerous locations in Naples.

-Gran Caffè Gambrinus is located at Via Ch.iaia, 1/2, 80132 Napoli, Italy.
+Gran Caffè Gambrinus is located at Via Chiaia 1/2 (Pizza Trieste and Trento), 80132 Napoli, Italy.